MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sti/nf-sti-sticreateinstancew.md

 ## -description

-The **IStillImage::StiCreateInstance** method creates an instance of the COM object that defines the **IStillImage** interface, and returns a pointer to the interface.
+The **StiCreateInstance** function creates an instance of the COM object that defines the **IStillImage** interface, and returns a pointer to the interface.

 ## -parameters